|

-Originally recorded in 1990, this collaboration between members of the Doobie Brothers and Creedence Clearwater Revival remained in the vaults for almost 15 years — and it's easy to hear why.
+Originally recorded in the early 1990s, this collaboration between members of the Doobie Brothers and Creedence Clearwater Revival remained in the vaults for almost 15 years -- and it's easy to hear why.
 Not that Jackdawg is a bad record.
 Hell, its earthy, guitar-heavy, blues-influenced classic rock might even be more fun than half the albums you'll hear this year.
-It's just that in 1990, the listening public probably wasn't ready for something this retro.
-Multi-instrumentalist and dusty vocalist John McFee, bassist Stu Cook and the late drummer Keith Knudsen comprise a power trio high on old-school harmonies and sing-along hooks.
-Not all of the 15 songs on this self-titled album work — by now, we never need to a hear another generic horned-up rocker like "Take It Off" again — but it's an enjoyable ride nonetheless (especially for listeners who know some of those old Doobies and CCR tracks by heart).
-The album closes with two covers — Roky Erickson's "Cold Night for Alligators" and Van Morrison's "Wild Night" — which sound as if they could be Jackdawg originals.
+It's just that in the early Nineties, the listening public probably wasn't ready for something this retro.
+Multi-instrumentalist and dusty vocalist John McFee, bassist Stu Cook and the late drummer Keith Knudsen comprised a power trio high on old-school harmonies and sing-along hooks.
+Not all of the 15 songs on this self-titled album work -- by now, we never need to a hear another generic horned-up rocker like "Take It Off" again -- but it's an enjoyable ride nonetheless (especially for listeners who know some of those old Doobies and CCR tracks by heart).
+The album closes with two covers -- Roky Erickson's "Cold Night for Alligators" and Van Morrison's "Wild Night" -- which sound as if they could be Jackdawg originals.

 Track Listing: